hsuanwei-chen/task-VisRhyming_harmonization/README.md

 ### How to Get Started with ComBat

-1. Read the documentation for ["neuroCombat"](https://github.com/Jfortin1/ComBatHarmonization).
+1. Read the documentation for ["neuroCombat"](https://github.com/Jfortin1/ComBatHarmonization) by [Fortin et al. 2018](https://pmc.ncbi.nlm.nih.gov/articles/PMC5845848/).

-2. From ["Dr. John Muschelli's Neuroimaging Analysis with R series"](https://johnmuschelli.com/imaging_in_r/#21_Schedule), read through the slides and try running the example code For the lecture **Image Harmonization**.
+2. From ["Dr. John Muschelli's Neuroimaging Analysis with R series"](https://johnmuschelli.com/imaging_in_r/#21_Schedule), read through the slides and try running the example code for the lecture **Image Harmonization**.

 ### Installation